megaease/easemesh/docs/shadow-service-guide.md

 * Zero code change: everything is done via configuration, no need to modify any code and lower risks to create new bugs.
 * Low cost: when using cloud-based servers, the hardware resources used for testing can be applied just before the test and released immediately after the test, you only need to pay for what you need.
-*Secure: although production data is used during testing, the test environment and the production environment are in the same security domain, so it doesn't increase the risk of data leakage.
+* Secure: although production data is used during testing, the test environment and the production environment are in the same security domain, so it doesn't increase the risk of data leakage.